Introduction to 'Creating your online brand'

 Let’s talk about objectives

-Your brand is about more than just creating appealing designs.
-It’s a reflection of who you are as a business.
+Your brand is about more than just having an appealing design.
+It shows who you are as a business.
 Through your brand, your customers should be able to see your aims clearly.
 To do this, your brand needs to reflect your business objectives.
 Let’s start that process now.

 Activity

-If you don’t already have a set of business objectives, take some time now to write these.
-They should make it clear who you are and what you’re trying to achieve.
+Do you have a clear set of business objectives?
+If not, take some time now to write these.
+They should make it clear who you are and what you're trying to achieve.

 What makes you different?